 He is Artistic Director of the Leicester International Festival.
 He teaches in the UK and in Germany, where is he Professor of Oboe at the Musikhochschule, Trossingen.

-An active chamber musician, Nicholas is a founder member of both the Haffner Wind Ensemble and the Britten Oboe Quartet, whose debut disc of oboe quartets will be released on the Harmonia Mundi label early 2017.
+An active chamber musician, Nicholas is a founder member of both the Haffner Wind Ensemble and the Britten Oboe Quartet, whose debut disc of oboe quartets was released on the Harmonia Mundi label in 2017.
 He also regularly works with the pianists Charles Owen and Julius Drake, and with many wonderful string quartets including the Carducci and Vogler quartets.

 Nicholas Daniel is proud to play the world’s first ‘fair trade’ oboe, certified by the Forest Stewardship Council and made especially for him specially by Marigaux in Paris.